-The Electrification component of the PCEP includes the installation of 138 miles of single track and OCS for the distribution of electrical power to the EMUs.
+The Electrification component of the PCEP includes installation of 138 miles of single track and OCS for the distribution of electrical power to the EMUs.
 The OCS will be powered from a 25 kilovolt (kV), 60-Hertz, single phase, alternating current supply system consisting of two traction power substations (TPS), one switching station (SS), and seven paralleling stations (PS).
 Electrification will be performed using a DB delivery method.

 - OCS foundation installation continued in S2WA5 and S2WA4.
-Foundation installation will continue in both work areas in next month. - Potholing at proposed OCS locations continued in Segments 2 and 4 in advance of foundation installation.
+The table below summarizes the current progress of foundation installation.
+Foundation installation will continue in both work areas in next month. - OCS pole installation began in S2WA5 and will continue next month. - Potholing at proposed OCS locations continued in Segments 2 and 4 in advance of foundation installation.
 BBII also continued to remove obstructions found during the potholing process, such as loose concrete, asphalt, and other debris. - Relocation of signal cables found in conflict with planned OCS foundations continues as conflicts are identified. - Continued progression of the OCS design with BBII in Segments 2 and 4.
-The 95% OCS layouts and material allocation for S2WA3 were completed. - Continued design review coordination with local jurisdictions for the OCS design in Segments 2 and 4, including responses to comments from jurisdictions. - Continued to review and coordinate signal and communication design submittals with BBII. - Received and reviewed BBII's Electromagnetic Interference (EMI) Final Plan. - Received and reviewed BBII's IFC Traction Power System Specifications. - Progress design of 115kV interconnection at theTPS-1 and TPS-2 locations. - Continued coordination efforts with PG&E for infrastructure improvements, TPS interconnects and new service drop locations.
+Received S2WA3 Foundation and Pole Layouts IFC submittal. - Continued design review coordination with local jurisdictions for the OCS design in Segments 2 and 4, including responses to comments from jurisdictions. - Continued to review and coordinate signal and communication design submittals with BBII. - Received BBII's 95% Systemwide Bonding and Grounding Design. - Continued development of 95% Communications Systemwide Design. - Received BBII's IFC Traction Power Facilities Segment 2 for review. - Received BBII's IFC Traction Power System Design Drawings for review. - Continued coordination efforts with PG&E for infrastructure improvements, TPS interconnects and new service drop locations.
 The PCEP team continues to work with PG&E for the finalization of protection scheme studies.
-PG&E Supplemental Agreement #4 for construction of PG&E substation improvements was approved. - The PCEP team and BBII continue to work through Site Specific Work Plans (SSWP) for upcoming field work. - Continued tree pruning and removals.
+In February the Executive Director was authorized to execute PG&E Supplemental Agreement #4 for construction of PG&E substation improvements.
+PG&E and the Peninsula Corridor Joint Powers Board (JPB) are negotiating the terms of the agreement, with a target completion in April. - The PCEP team and BBII continue to work through Site Specific Work Plans (SSWP) for upcoming field work.

+Continued tree pruning and removals.